Alan Koch (soccer): Vancouver Whitecaps FC

 Koch began his time with Vancouver Whitecaps FC as the primary college scout ahead of the 2015 MLS SuperDraft.
 With the No. 13 selection in the draft, the Whitecaps selected future U.S. Men's National Team defender Tim Parker, who has emerged as one of MLS' top center backs since becoming a professional.
 He formally joined the organisation as the first-ever head coach of Whitecaps FC 2, Vancouver's USL affiliate, on 30 January 2015.
+Koch launched and led Whitecaps FC 2 with one of the youngest squads and lowest operating budgets in the USL.
 After missing out on the USL Cup Playoffs in year one, Koch led Whitecaps FC 2 to its best season in its three years of existence, producing a 12–9–9 record.
 As the No. 6 seed, Vancouver advanced to the Western Conference Finals of the USL Cup Playoffs.

-The head coach gave midfielder Alphonso Davies his first minutes as a professional soccer player at the age of 15 on 2 April 2016 at Portland Timbers 2.
+The head coach was instrumental in the development of multiple players who progressed to represent their countries at FIFA World Cup finals and he gave Alphonso Davies his first minutes as a professional soccer player at the age of 15 on 2 April 2016 at Portland Timbers 2.
 Davies went on to sign for Bayern Munich at the end of the 2018 MLS season.